-The Board of Directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain at least seven percent (7%) of the prior year's expenditures towards a minimum fund balance.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.
+The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
+The policy is that the District shall maintain a fund balance equal to 7% of the District's budgeted General Fund expenditures.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.

-NOTE 14: DEFINED CONTRIBUTION PENSION AND OPEB PLANS
+NOTE 14: DEFINED CONTRIBUTION PENSION